fireflycons/oauth.cloudnative.deployment/README.md

 # Cloud Native Deployment

 Resources for deploying an End-to-End SPA and API code sample to Kubernetes.\
-The goal is to demonstrate a real world deployed setup on a development computer.
+The goal is to demonstrate a real world cluster on a development computer.

 ## External URLs

-Scripts will spin up a number of components for the Final SPA, and these URLs will be callable from browsers:
+Scripts will spin up a number of components for the Final SPA, and these URLs will be callable from browsers.\
+The ingress controller receives HTTPS requests for multiple host names and routes to the appropriate services.

 | Component | External URL | Description |
 | --------- | ------------ | ----------- |